Ergus/PaperOmpSs-ClustersArtifact/paper.md

 within a node, but research to extend the model to encompass parallelism among nodes is still relatively immature.

+[OpenMP](https://www.openmp.org/specifications/) is the most popular alternative for asynchronous task programming in Shared Memory systems.
+Over the years OmpSs has influenced OpenMP with multiple features as explained in [@OmpSsOpenMP].
+Besides that, extending applications among multiple nodes requires hybrid programming techniques to mix OpenMP code with Message Passing Interface [MPI](https://www.mpi-forum.org/) for communications.
+This usually leads is complex code that requires extra effort to maintain and optimize the different levels of parallelism.

 This work presents
 [Nanos6@Cluster](https://github.com/bsc-pm/ompss-2-cluster-releases),
 which is the reference runtime system implementation for the